0xboz/blog/_posts/2019-09-29-how-to-run-scylladb-virtualbox-debian.md

 Conventionally, traders might use relational database like [MySQL](https://www.mysql.com/) and [PostgreSQL](https://www.postgresql.org/) to get the job done.
 I believe there might be a better alternative to deal with Time Series data, for instance, [OpenTSDB](http://opentsdb.net/) and [Apache Cassandra](https://cassandra.apache.org/).

 I have [a similar post](https://0xboz.github.io/blog/how-to-use-virtualbox-as-a-remote-postgresql-server/) about using VirtualBox as a remote PostgreSQL server.
 In this post, however, we are going to explore the setup of the C++ cousin of Apache Cassandra - ScyllaDB on VirtualBox guest Debian.
 [The official documentation](https://www.scylladb.com/download/open-source/scylla-virtualbox/) of ScyllaDB has a test-drive on VirtualBox.
 However, they have only mentioned the setup for [RHEL](https://www.redhat.com/) and [CentOS](https://centos.org/) for some reason.
-I hope this tutorial will serve a complimentary doc for that purpose.
+I hope this tutorial will serve as a complimentary doc for that purpose.

 ### VB Guest Debian Installation (```netinst```)
 [Download Debian netinst cd](https://www.debian.org/distrib/netinst#netboot).